prameshbhattaraiofficial/Trekmate/README.md

 - 👯 I’m looking to collaborate on **Trekmate**

-- 🤝 I’m looking for help with **Dot Net Project**
+- 🤝 I’m looking for help with ** Mobile Development (Android and IOS) & Data Science **

-- 📝 I regularly write articles on [mrprameshbhattarai.wordpress.com](mrprameshbhattarai.wordpress.com)
+- 📝 I regularly write articles on [prameshbhattarai.wordpress.com](prameshbhattarai.wordpress.com)

 - 💬 Ask me about **Dot Net**